Aptcoder/rise-test/readme.md

 -   Express
 -   PostgreSQL
 -   TypeORM
+-   Docker - for containerization
+-   Redis - as a session store
--   Type DI for Dependency Injection
+-   Type DI - for Dependency Injection

 ### Installation and local setup